BDC Hamburger Icon

 4. Team up.

 At the heart of Kanter’s management theory is the idea that people derive power from alliances they form with superiors, peers and subordinates.
 Sometimes, achievement depends on how well you exert your leadership influence on others.
-To improve relations between managers and employees, encourage more collaboration among your team, including yourself.
-Build partnerships in which workers solve problems together, and invite team members to engage in discussions with you and to give their points of view on managerial issues you’re facing.
+To improve manager-employee relationships, encourage more collaboration among your team, including yourself.
+Build partnerships in which workers solve problems together; also, invite team members to engage in discussions with you and to give their points of view on managerial issues you’re facing.

 5. Never give up.